• Skip to main content

 Instructions

-• Roast tomatoes for about 40 minutes, until garlic cloves soften and cherry tomatoes begin to char.
-Once, done, remove from oven and allow to cool for a few minutes.
+• Roast for 40 minutes, until the garlic is soft and the tomatoes begin to burst.
+Remove from the oven and let cool slightly.

 Nutrition